-Nine Trimester graduate: A student who completes all of the graduation requirements for a general diploma set forth by the Charter School and the State Department of Education prior to the completion of twelve trimesters of school attendance in grades 9-12 may petition the State Board of Directors for early graduation by submitting such a petition to the Principal.
-The Principal shall submit the petition to the Board of Directors for endorsement and approval at the end of the quarter preceding the requested graduation date.
+Nine Trimester graduate (one year early of standard graduation date): A student who completes all of the graduation requirements for a FBCS General diploma set forth by the Charter School prior to the completion of twelve trimesters (four years) of school attendance in grades 9-12 may petition the FBCS Board of Directors for early graduation by submitting such a petition to the Executive Director.
+The Executive Director shall submit the petition to the Board of Directors for endorsement and approval at the end of the quarter preceding the requested graduation date.

 - 1. Attendance: To be eligible for early graduation, a student must complete nine trimesters of school attendance and must have been in attendance in Forrest M. Bird Charter High School prior to the beginning of his/her nine trimester of attendance.
-During the student's ninth trimester of school attendance, the student must be in school for six class hours and must pass five or more subjects during his/her ninth trimester of attendance - 2.
+During the student's ninth trimester of school attendance, the student must be in school for six class hours and must pass five or more subjects during his/her ninth trimester of attendance. - 2.
 Guidelines: Students should notify the school of their interest to graduate early by the end of the first trimester of their third year of high school.
-Approval to enter the nine trimester program must be subsequent to a conference of parents, student, and school principal.
+Approval to enter the nine trimester program must be subsequent to a conference of legal guardian/ parents, student, and the Executive Director.
 The conference and application should be submitted to the school prior to the last day of the first trimester of the third year.